 The governors of New Jersey, New York, and Connecticut are requiring a 14-day quarantine for anyone traveling into their states from areas with a high level of community spread of the coronavirus.

-The three states announcing the quarantine were particularly hard hit by the coronavirus — with more than 39,000 deaths combined — and are attempting to prevent future spikes as their infection rates decline.
+The three states announcing the quarantine were particularly hard hit by the coronavirus early in the pandemic and are attempting to prevent future spikes as their infection rates decline.

 But what exactly does this new order mean, and how will it be enforced?

-The first restrictions went into place June 25, while other states have been subsequently added.
+The first restrictions went into place June 25, and states affected have been added or removed as infection rates improve or worsen.

 The quarantine applies to people arriving to New Jersey, New York, or Connecticut from states where the rolling seven-day average of new cases is at 10 or more people per 100,000, or 10% of those tested are positive.